 Even with thousands of team members, a PMO leader can hand-pick the individuals a team is comprised of quickly and easily.
-Even better, they can assign a particular team member to a specific leg of the project based upon their capabilities and capacity — not just their role in the organization or their ability to be involved for the life of the project.
+Even better, they can assign a particular team member to a specific leg of the project based upon their capabilities and capacity — not just their role in the organisation or their ability to be involved for the life of the project.

 An Agile resourcing strategy allows you to know what everyone is doing and what their capacity is and then do a quick allocation at a team level.
 Managing resources in an Agile environment ensures all parties are deployed to the right work.
 This includes assigning and monitoring a team the same as an individual, regardless of time spent.

 Kanban and workflow get along quite well with Agile if it is implemented correctly.
 After all, Kanban thrives on visibility, sprint-like workflow and efficient backlog management.
 However, in order to ensure the shift to Agile is beneficial, proper governance must be at play.
 Governance ensures quality of output doesn’t get sacrificed for speed or efficiency sake, and that the increase in moving parts that sometimes accompanies Agile doesn’t devolve into frustration or lost momentum.